David Dillon Center for Texas Architecture

-In pursuing these projects, the Center is fortunate to have had the support of partners including the Dallas Morning News, the Dallas Architecture Forum, the Dallas Center for Architecture, Preservation Dallas, the Cultural Landscape Foundation, and the Rose Family Foundation.
+In pursuing these projects, the Center is fortunate to have had the support of partners including The Dallas Morning News, the Dallas Festival of Ideas, the Dallas Architecture Forum, the Dallas Center for Architecture, Preservation Dallas, the Cultural Landscape Foundation, the and the Rose Family Foundation.